corneliusdavid/PhotoKioskGenerator/README.md

 # Photo Kiosk Generator

-This project was built to keep up-to-date, a set of static web pages of photos for people to browse in a kiosk.
+This project was built to generate a set of static web pages of photos for people to browse in a kiosk such as the lobby of an office or church.
 It has two parts, web templates and a Windows program to generate web pages using data in a set of spreadsheets matched with the web templates.
 Whenever updates are made to the spreadsheets (e.g. new people are added), the program needs to be run to re-generate the web pages and then the web pages need to be moved or copied out to where the kiosk or web server resides.

-This was designed to generate static files instead of a dynamic site pulling names and photos out of a database.
-The reason is partly because the original data came from a spreadsheet and a program was written to extract that information as a separate step.
-But this separation also allows this set of pages to be deployed to any device or platform without any changes or dependencies or tricky installation.
-In fact, it could even be copied to a stand-alone machine with no internet access, such as a tiny Raspberry Pi running Linux.
+The reason it was designed to generate static files instead of a dynamic site pulling names and photos out of a database was partly because the original data came from a spreadsheet and partly because it was unknown whether the kiosk computer would have any access to the interet.
+Also, I didn't yet know what the end result would look like or how I was going to build it, so I took what I knew and this project happened.

+In the end, the kiosk computer did have access to a server and the internet, so I started developing a different method, one that would be easier to maintain and modify by others, something with more capabililities that would appeal to a broader audience.
+And something that could still export static web pages if needed.

+That project is being built as simply [Photo Kiosk](https://github.com/corneliusdavid/PhotoKiosk).
+Therefore, no further modifications are planned for this one.

 ### The Windows program ###